|City Gents Hockey League - News Item

 to a referee over a dispute.

-with chin straps, gloves, pants, and shin guards.
-Goaltenders must also wear
+fastened with chin straps, gloves, pants, and shin guards.
+Goaltenders must

-and sweater numbers must be assigned each player on registration
+color and sweater numbers must be assigned each player on registration

 Senior teams shall have preference with existing team colors.

-out, provided that the score of the game is within a five-goal spread and there
+time out, provided that the score of the game is within a five-goal spread and

-(i.e. including financial restitution) for their actions and for
+responsible (i.e. including financial restitution) for their actions and for

-any damage done to any arena and/or personal or public damages while playing with the City
+any damage done to any arena and/or personal or public damages while playing

-canceled if their money is not paid by date set by the League at the beginning
+or canceled if their money is not paid by date set by the League at the

-during stop time (three minutes if the clock reverts to straight
+duration during stop time (three minutes if the clock reverts to straight

 time).
-All major penalties are five minutes in duration during stop time (seven minutes if
+All major penalties are five minutes in duration during stop time (seven

-minor penalties (i.e., two minutes) unless an injury occurs, and then the
+treated as minor penalties (i.e., two minutes) unless an injury occurs, and

 23) Slapshots will be permitted.

-time periods during all regular season and playoff games.
+stop time periods during all regular season and playoff games.
 If with five

 minutes or less remaining in the third period, the goal spread is five or more,

 the timekeeper will be instructed to allow the clock to run on straight time.

 reduce the goal spread to less than five (last five minutes of any game only).

-speed up play and to eliminate unnecessary stoppages in play.
+an effort to speed up play and to eliminate unnecessary stoppages in play.
 As

 well, the removal of the center ice red line will be observed in relation to

 Both teams will be notified by the referee and timekeeper of this situation.